Denise-R/randomly_generated_mosaic_scarf_pattern/README.md

 # __Randomly Generated Mosaic Scarf Pattern__

 This repository contains a code that can be run using python to randomly generate a two-color, knitted mosaic scarf pattern.
 The pattern created will automatically be written into a .txt file titled "<span style="color:blue">knit_mosaic_pattern.txt</span>".

 The pattern created from executing the following code consists of a randomly generated 4 by 2.6 inch rectangular mosaic block that repeats 135 times.
+A graphical representation of the repeating rectangular block will automatically be created in a .jpg file titled "<span style="color:blue">knit_mosaic_graphic_pattern.jpg</span>".
 There are 24^2 (576) different pattern combinations that can be generated from this code!!

 The following code was executed using Python 3.10.